Metzingen: Neighbourhoods

 Since the municipal reform in 1974 the city of Metzingen includes Neuhausen and Glems.

 Glems has about 1,000 inhabitants and is located about 5 kilometers from the core city in a side valley of the Erm valley.
 Until the beginning of 20th century, Glems was predominantly agricultural.
 As of 2022, Glems still has some full-time farmers who guarantee sustainable landscape management and supply products from regional agriculture.
 Local shepherds contribute to the preservation of the cultural landscape of the Albtrauf, which are difficult to manage areas.
 Buildings from the 17th century such as the church, the town hall and the wine press have been preserved.
 Glems has renovated its town centre since 2000 and has an active village bakery and the Glemser Kelter is a listed building, used as a fruit tree museum, cider farm and community building.

 The pumped storage plant Glems (Tiefenbachtalsperre or Glemstalsperre) was built in 1962 to supply the region with electricity is located about 1.6 km southwest of the city of Metzingen.

 Mayors

 Politics

-The town council has 26 seats, of which the CDU has 7.
-Since 8 February 2009, Ulrich Fiedler (neutral) is the mayor of Metzingen with 93% of all votes in the second voting.
+The town council has 26 seats, of which the FWV has 9, the GREEN has 6m the CDU has 5, the FDP has 3, the SPD 1.
+1 seat has a free cabndidate.